michaelfester/docs/docs/reference/basic-columns/basic-columns.md

    {% figure src="/docs/reference/basic-columns/introduction-to-basic-columns/editing-a-basic-column.png" caption="Editing an existing basic column" /%}

    {% callout %}
    The values in the column will automatically adjust based on the type you select.
-This is just a preview and won’t be saved until you click **Done**.
+This is just a preview and won't be saved until you click **Done**.
    {% /callout %}

 4. Once finished, click **Done** to update the type.